jerbaroo/monad-portal/README.md

 implementation the data "flows" up/down your tree of components.
 With React you still have to do some work in order to update parent nodes because the binding is only one-way (parent to child).
-A solution to this problem with React is to the library Redux to manage state.
+A solution to this problem with React is to use the library Redux to manage state.

 Polymer and Vue provide more powerful solutions for data flow that allow you to write your frontend as a function of your application state.
 However, in both cases you still have to manage communication with your server.
-The primary motivation behind the Telescope framework is that a developer should be able to write their frontend as a function of data in their database, liberated from concerns of where data is stored or when the view is updated.
+The primary motivation behind the Telescope framework is that a developer should be able to write their frontend as a function of data in their database, liberated from concerns of *where* data is stored or *when* data is updated.

 <!-- TODO: Add comparison table between popular frameworks. -->

+## Under the Hood
+TODO talk about how generic programming allows handling of most data types.

 ## Contributing
 Install the [Nix](https://nixos.org/download.html) package manager, clone this repository (with submodules) and change in to the `telescope` directory.
 If you’ve never built a project with `reflex-platform` before you'll also need to